AkazaRen13/Ziggy/README.md

 The workflow is simple:
 - Ziggy sits as a small animated circle in the bottom-right corner of your screen, always on top
-- Click it and a clean input bubble appears
+- Left Click it and a clean input bubble appears
 - Type your question and hit Enter
-- Ziggy searches DuckDuckGo for the top 5 results and feeds them to Qwen2.5-1.5B running locally
+- Right-click Ziggy to quit.
+Left click and hold Drag him anywhere on screen.
 - The model reads the search snippets and writes a direct 2-4 sentence answer
 - The answer appears in the bubble in seconds — no links, no bullet points, just information

-Right-click Ziggy to quit.
-Drag him anywhere on screen.

 ---